ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 In order to set up the workflow and generate an experiment with the SRW Application, the user must choose between various predefined :term:`FV3`-:term:`LAM` grids or generate a user-defined grid.
-At this time, full support is only provided to those using one of the four predefined grids supported in the v2.0.0 release, but other predefined grids are available.
+At this time, full support is only provided to those using one of the four predefined grids supported in the v2.0.0 release, but other predefined grids are available (see :numref:`Section %s <PredefGrid>` for more detail).
 Preliminary information is also provided at the end of this chapter describing how users can leverage the SRW App workflow scripts to generate their own user-defined grid.
 Currently, this feature is not fully supported and is "use at your own risk."

 Predefined Grids
 =================